-- The alcohol has been imported into one part of the United Kingdom (England). - The alcohol can lawfully be sold in England because there are no relevant requirements to comply with (the sale of alcohol is unregulated). - The Scotland minimum price legislation substantively changed after clause 4 came into force.
-The mutual recognition principle applies and the alcohol can be sold in Scotland for any price per unit.
+- The soft drink has been imported into one part of the United Kingdom (England) - The soft drink can be sold lawfully in England because there are no relevant requirements to be complied with (sugar content of soft drinks is unregulated in England) - The maximum sugar content requirement in Scottish legislation has substantively changed after clause 4 came into force.
+The mutual recognition principle applies and soft drink containing more than 0.2gm of sugar can be sold in Scotland.